torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

 it will appear as a kernel argument readable via /proc/cmdline by programs running once the system is up.

-The number of kernel parameters is not limited, but the length of the complete command line (parameters including spaces etc.) is limited to a fixed number of characters.
+The number of kernel parameters is yest limited, but the length of the complete command line (parameters including spaces etc.) is limited to a fixed number of characters.
 This limit depends on the architecture and is between 256 and 4096 characters.
 It is defined in the file